 Primary reserves consist of both synchronized and nonsynchronized reserves that can provide energy within 10 minutes and sustain that output for at least 30 minutes during a contingency event.
 PJM made several changes to the primary reserve market, effective October 1, 2022.
 These included a must offer requirement and correction of misspecified cost-based offers.
 By removing opportunities for physical and economic withholding, the changes resulted in clearing increased quantities of available synchronized reserves at competitive prices.
-Starting in May 2023, to compensate for poor resource performance, PJM increased the synchronized reserve reliability requirement, which in turn increased the primary reserve reliability requirement.
+Starting in May 2023, to compensate for poor unit specific resource performance, PJM unilaterally increased the synchronized reserve reliability requirement, which in turn increased the primary reserve reliability requirement.

 - Supply.
 Primary reserve is provided by both synchronized reserve (generation or demand response currently synchronized to the grid and available within 10 minutes) and nonsynchronized reserve (generation currently offline but available to start and provide energy within 10 minutes). - Demand.
 The primary reserve reliability requirement is equal to 150 percent of the synchronized reserve reliability requirement.
 The primary reserve requirement is equal to the primary reserve reliability requirement, with a shortage penalty price of \$850 per MWh, plus the extended reserve requirement (190 MW), with a shortage penalty price of \$300 per MWh.
 The synchronized reserve requirement is equal to the synchronized reserve reliability requirement plus the extended reserve requirement, with a default level of 190 MW.
 The synchronized reserve reliability requirement is normally equal to the most severe single contingency (MSSC).
 Starting in May 2023, PJM increased the size of the synchronized reserve reliability requirement in the RTO Reserve Zone by 30 percentage points to 130 percent of the most severe single contingency (MSSC), in effect increasing the primary reserve reliability requirement to 195 percent of the MSSC.
-In 2024, the real-time average primary reserve requirement was 3,422.8 MW in the RTO Reserve Zone and 2,565.1 MW in the Mid-Atlantic Dominion Reserve Subzone.

-• Market Concentration.
-Both the Mid-Atlantic Dominion (MAD) Reserve Subzone Market and the RTO Reserve Zone Market for primary reserve were characterized by structural market power in 2024.
-The average HHI for real-time primary reserve in the RTO Reserve Zone was 922, which is classified as unconcentrated.
-The average HHI for dayahead primary reserve in the RTO Zone was 971, which is classified as unconcentrated.
-The average HHI for real-time primary reserve in the MAD Reserve Subzone was 1628, which is classified as moderately concentrated.
-The average HHI for dayahead primary reserve in the MAD Reserve Subzone was 1563, which is classified as moderately concentrated.
+- In the first three months of 2025, the real-time average primary reserve requirement was 3,329.8 MW in the RTO Reserve Zone and 2,664.1 MW in the Mid-Atlantic Dominion Reserve Subzone. - Market Concentration.
+Both the Mid-Atlantic Dominion (MAD) Reserve Subzone Market and the RTO Reserve Zone Market for primary reserve were characterized by structural market power in the first three months of 2025.
+The average HHI for real-time primary reserve in the RTO Reserve Zone was 1127, which is classified as moderately concentrated.
+The average HHI for day-ahead primary reserve in the RTO Zone was 992, which is classified as unconcentrated.
+The average HHI for realtime primary reserve in the MAD Reserve Subzone was 1805, which is classified as highly concentrated.
+The average HHI for day-ahead primary reserve in the MAD Reserve Subzone was 1598, which is classified as moderately concentrated.